I enjoy talking about various styles of sunglasses and passing along information I have learned.

 The most economical and common lens material would be plastic, which is light, durable, and shatterproof.
 Plastic can also be molded into a variety of shapes and sizes.
 A Polycarbonate lens is especially helpful to those who participate in sports and are impact resistant as well.

 Glass is also a commonly used material.
 A mirrored lens is a cosmetic feature that allows the eye to be hidden from view.
 Lenses come in a variety of tint options as well, giving your view and surroundings a colored effect, if desired.
 Many of these lens types come with an anti-scratch coating as well, protecting your sunglasses for years to come.

 Polarized lens technology was invented in 1936 by Edward H. Land, who used Polaroid filter technology.
 What a polarized lens does, in effect, is neutralize glare.
 Glare is referred to as the sun's rays reflecting off a surface, whether it be water or any hard surface, such as metal or glass or any other solid areas.
 As glare is typically horizontally polarized, the lens of the glasses is vertically polarized, thus neutralizing the effects of glare.
-This is a great feature used for outdoor enthusiasts alike, including fishing, surfing, hiking, and snow sports as well, amongst other activities.
+This is a great feature used for outdoor enthusiasts alike, including fishing, surfing, hiking, and snow sports as well, among other activities.

 There are many frame options as well, with Titanium, Memory Metal, Beryllium, and Stainless Steel being some of the metal options.
 Plastic frame types include Zyl, Propionate, and Nylon.
 Combination frames are available too in metal and plastic offerings.
 Many of these materials are of an indestructible design and will last the wearer many years of durable duty, if not an entire lifetime.